1995 Blackville–Hilda High School shooting

 The Blackville–Hilda High School shooting was a school shooting that occurred on October 12, 1995, at Blackville–Hilda High School in Blackville, South Carolina, United States.
 The gunman, 16-year-old Anthony Sincino, was a student at Blackville–Hilda High School who was suspended from school at the time of the shooting.
-He fatally shot one teacher and wounded another teacher before he committed suicide.
+He fatally shot one teacher and wounded another teacher before committing suicide.

 Incident

 On October 12, 1995, the perpetrator entered through a back door armed with a .32 caliber revolver and entered the classroom of a math teacher Johnny Thompson and shot him in the face.
 He exited the room and confronted another math teacher Phyllis Senn who was later found dead in the teachers work room.
 Ms. Senn was believed to have died of a heart attack but an autopsy revealed that she was killed by a gun shot.
+She was hit once in the back of her right shoulder, and the bullet entered a lung, causing her to bleed out rapidly.

 A student that was in the room across the hall from the first victim, stated that Sincino did not look angry or mad during the shooting, but that he looked like he did not know exactly what he was doing.

-Sincino's body was later found outside the school office door after he committed suicide.
+Sincino's body was later found outside the school office door after he committed suicide by shooting himself in the right temple.